ryanhayame/AI-Pictionary-With-Friends/README.md

 # AI-Pictionary-With-Friends
-## An online multiplayer web game of Pictionary where you use AI/stable diffusion to generate your pictures
+## An original, online multiplayer web game of Pictionary where you use AI/stable diffusion to generate your pictures

 ## Features:
 - Real-time online chat messaging and private lobbies via Socket.io integration